-Escrito por: Theodora Sutcliffe
+Escrito por: Sammy Hemmings with interview by Theodora Sutcliffe

 Fotografía por: Video from Distill Ventures

-Launching a new product does not come cheap - although costs vary widely depending on minimum quantities needed, whether ageing is required, raw ingredient prices, packaging costs, and the like.
+But launching a new product isn't cheap.
+Costs vary immensely depending on minimum quantities needed, whether ageing is required, raw ingredient prices, packaging costs, and so on.
 "We've seen people who've gone to launch with as little as £20,000 ($25,670) or £30,000 ($38,345)," says Lampen.
 "But if you're looking at production and going into market in a way where you can do a 6-month test, that's going to be £100,000 ($128,000) to £200,000 ($256,000)."
-So the investment won't bring products to launch, but hopefully will bring entrepreneurs to the stage where they're ready to seek investment.
+Thus, the investment may not bring products to launch, but hopefully will bring entrepreneurs to a stage where they're ready to seek further investment.

-Yet, at the heart of it, Distill Ventures want to discover how the theoretical product is going to help create a great bar or restaurant experience for someone who's not drinking alcohol - be that temporarily or permanently.
+At its heart, Distill Ventures are dedicated to accelerating the next generation of drinks brands, including the non-alcoholic segment, and providing them with tools to grow their business.
 "Basically, we're going to give you some money to tackle the big questions of setting up a brand," says Lampen.
 "You can go talk to some experts, meet manufacturers, chat to distillers and see what's possible, and we'll help you take it from there."

 To apply, please visit the Distill Ventures website.
 Submissions will be accepted from 31st July until 7th September 2018.